CRLHAMXIM/AndromedaOSlumia950xl/README.md

 - 1.Disconnect your phone
 - 2.Restart manually
 - 3.Done, you have restored your old system as it was exactly.
-#.
+# .
--I will not give the AndromedaOS lumia 950xl ffu file because there are still many errors like I said in the first paragraph above.
+- I will not give the AndromedaOS lumia 950xl ffu file because there are still many errors like I said in the first paragraph above.